software-students-fall2022/specification-exercise-team-12/README.md

 ## Product Vision Statement

-To assist institutions in organzing their tutoring schedules efficiently.
+To assist institutions in organizing their tutoring schedules efficiently.

 ## User Requirements